openeuler-mirror/docs/docs/en/docs/desktop/UKUI-user-guide.md

 ![Fig. 31 Right-Clicking Menu](./figures/31.png)

-Users can set the lauserst of taskbar accroding to "Taskbar Settings".
+Users can set the lauserst of taskbar according to "Taskbar Settings".

 <br>